mtolly/hs-cordova/hs-cordova-create/README.md

   * A hook is provided so running `cordova build` or `cordova run` automatically configures & builds the Haskell project.

-  * You can't perform `document.addEventListener('deviceready', ...)` from the Haskell code, so instead, `index.html` does it, and the listener simply starts execution of Haskell's `main`.
+  * You can't perform `document.addEventListener('deviceready', ...)` directly from the Haskell code, so the `hs-cordova` library includes extra JS code which installs the listener.
-    The reason for this is because the GHCJS runtime executes the Haskell main function "in the background", so you can't rely on anything being done before the DOM/Cordova/anything is done loading.
+    The reason for this is because the GHCJS runtime executes the Haskell main function "in the background", so you can't rely on anything being done before the DOM/Cordova is done loading.